Inference on High Dimensional Selective Labeling Models: Algorithmic Estimation Procedures

-We next propose an algorithmic approach which controls for selection with by nonparametrically estimating the selection correction function globally based on a series approximation.
+We next propose an algorithmic approach which controls for selection bias by nonparametrically estimating the selection correction function globally using method of sieves.
 This was done for the standard selection model with linear outcome equation in \citet*{neweyetal} and \cite{neweyej}.
-Let $\Phi(\cdot, \cdot)$ be a $(q+1)^2$-dimensional vector of basis functions.
-To provide some intuition to our algorithm, note that we have the following representation of $D_{i}Y_{i}$,
+Let $\boldsymbol{\Phi}_q(\cdot, \cdot)$ be a $(q+1)^2$-dimensional vector of basis functions.
+Note that we can decompose $D_{i}Y_{i}$ as follows